Walmart is having a massive sale today: Here are 14 things to buy | CNN Underscored

 Walmart is currently running its Deals for Days sales event parallel to Amazon Prime Day, offering discounts across electronics, clothing, home, toys and more.
 We sorted through it to find some of the better deals, including worthwhile sales on Apple AIrPods, Kitchen Aid products and Instant Pots.
 You get a bonus day of shopping with Walmart’s sale too, which runs through Wednesday, June 23.

 Dyson is one of those brands that really lives up to the hype, so whenever you can save on one of its top-notch vacuums it’s a good deal.
-This V8 Animal+ is refurbished and, true to its name, is specifically designed for maximum pet hair pickup, offering 150% more brush bar power than the V6 cord-free vacuum.
+The V8 Motorhead has HEPA filtration, which means it gets an even better clean from dust, pollen any airborne particles.
 This V8 is also cordless, but you get up to 40 minutes of battery time before it needs a recharge, making it great for quick passes of the kitchen and living room.

 Hart 1800 PSI 1.2 GPM Electric Pressure Washer ($109; walmart.com)